 Louise – I liked it.
 Lots of compartments to keep things separate.
 Like the chain holder.
 Hopefully, will keep necklaces from knotting.
 I used a Pellon fusible lightweight interfacing and a Pellon fusible fleece.
 They worked well.

 Sarah – the only thing that held me up with this pattern was how great it was.
 Every time I completed a section I had to get out some jewelry and start adding it in!

 Donna at Stitched by Donna – I love the pattern.
-I added top stitching to the flap on my purse.
+I added topstitching to the flap on my purse.
 For the interfacing, I used Pellon Shape-Flex SF101 – woven interfacing, and Pellon Fusible Interfacing.
-I used Pellon sew-in heavy weight stiff interfacing instead of cardboard for the earring holder, so the the purse can be washable.
+I used Pellon sew-in heavyweight stiff interfacing instead of cardboard for the earring holder, so the purse can be washable.
 I then punched holes with a regular hole puncher on the interfacing only before placing it in the stud holder.

 Linda – Great pattern.
-Easy to put together .
-Unfortunately I did not have a very fancy fabric to test with but next time I will try it with one.
+Easy to put together.
+Unfortunately, I did not have a very fancy fabric to test with but next time I will try it with one.
 I loved the idea of making a jewelry organizer.
-This one has lot of pockets and has a place for everything, rings, ear ring, chain.
+This one has a lot of pockets and has a place for everything, rings, earring, chain.
 I liked the zipper pocket to make things more secure.
-However once closed it’s not too big to get into your luggage and things stays in place.
+However once closed it's not too big to get into your luggage and things stay in place.
 I loved the way it looks like a purse once closed making it pretty and feminine.

-For the interfacing I used Pellon 911FF.
+For the interfacing, I used Pellon 911FF.
 I loved this interfacing for cotton.
 I have used it in almost all my bags.
-For the fleece, it was not fusible so I used HeatnBond Lite to fused it to the fabric.
+For the fleece, it was not fusible so I used HeatnBond Lite to fuse it to the fabric.
 It worked great.